frostybee/nhotkeys-editor/README.md

 # NHotkeys Editor

-NHotkeys Editor is a customizable shortcut editor control for WPF.
+NHotkeys Editor is a customizable shortcut editor control for **WPF**.
+It allows the user to enter a combination of keys that can be later associated with an action to be performed within a WPF application.

-**NOTE:** The `Win` key is not supported.
+This control does not support the `Win` modifier key.

-## Configurable Properties
+## Modifier Keys

+To specify the modifier key(s) that are required to be included in a shortcut, you can assign one of the following values to the `MinRequiredModifiers` property:

+- `CtrlShiftAlt` : Ctrl, Shift, and Alt keys,
+- `CtrlAlt` : Ctrl and Alt,
-- `MinRequiredModifiers` : CtrlShiftAlt, CtrlAlt, CtrlShift
+- `CtrlShift` : Ctrl and Shift.

+## Controlling Allowed Keys

 - `RangeOfAllowedKeys` : AllKeys, LettersDigitsFunctions

 ## How Do I Use the Control?